Nasi goreng: Sri Lanka

+Suriname

+Nasi goreng is a popular fried rice dish in Suriname, influenced by Javanese culinary traditions.
+In Surinamese context, the term "nasi" alone often refers to fried rice dishes, differing from Indonesia, where "nasi goreng" specifically means fried rice.

+Surinamese nasi is typically served with a mix of meats, such as moksi meti (a combination of roasted meats) or roasted chicken, which originates from Chinese-Surinamese cuisine.
+It is often garnished with strips of fried egg omelet and accompanied by sides such as atjar (pickled vegetables) and bakabana (fried plantain).
+Unlike the Indonesian version, where fried rice is commonly cooked together with the meat, in Suriname, the meat is typically prepared separately and added to complement the meal.

+The dish exemplifies a fusion of cultural influences resulting from the historical migration of Javanese people to Suriname during the Dutch colonial period, who introduced their culinary traditions.
+Although originating from Indonesian migrants, the version of nasi goreng in Suriname has evolved over time to incorporate local flavors and variations in herbs and spices.
+For example, soy sauce is often used to enhance the flavor and color of the rice, although some recipes may replace it with tomato paste.
+This adaptability in preparation allows for diverse variations that reflect personal or regional preferences.

 Netherlands

 In the Netherlands, Indonesian cuisine is common due to the historical colonial ties with Indonesia.
 Indo-Dutch and Indonesians cater Indonesian food both in restaurants and as take-away.
 Also, take-away versions of nasi goreng are plentiful in toko Asian grocery shop and supermarkets.
 Supermarkets also commonly carry several brands of spice mix for nasi goreng, along with krupuk and other Indonesian cooking supplies.

 Chinese take-aways and restaurants have also adapted nasi goreng, plus a selection of other Indonesian dishes, but spice them Cantonese style.
 In Flanders, the name nasi goreng is often used for any Asian style of fried rice.
 Distinctive version of nasi goreng has been developed, such as Javanese-Suriname version of the dish.
 In the Netherlands, nasi goreng has been developed into a snack called nasischijf (Dutch for "nasi disk"), it is a Dutch deep-fried fast food, consisting of nasi goreng inside a crust of breadcrumbs.

 A typical type of nasi goreng, created in the Dutch Indies by Indo-Dutch or Dutch and still eaten in The Netherlands today is made with butter and bacon or other types of pork at its base.

 Availability

-Nasi goreng can be eaten at any time of day, and many Indonesians, Malaysians and Singaporeans eat nasi goreng for breakfast whether at home or at dining establishments.
-As a main meal, nasi goreng may be accompanied by additional items such as a fried egg, ayam goreng (fried chicken), satay, vegetables, seafood dishes such as fried shrimp or fish, and kerupuk crackers.
+Nasi goreng can be eaten at any time of day and many Indonesians, Malaysians and Singaporeans eat nasi goreng for breakfast whether at home or at dining establishments.
+As a main meal, nasi goreng may be accompanied by additional items such as a fried egg, ayam goreng (fried chicken), satay, vegetables, seafood dishes such as fried shrimp or fish and kerupuk crackers.